greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_check_functions.html.md

 The function signature is: `gp_move_orphaned_files( <target_directory> TEXT )`.

 `<target_directory>` must exist on all segment hosts before you move the files, and the specified directory must be accessible by the `gpadmin` user.
-If you specify a relative path for `<target_directory>`, it is considered relative to the data directories of the coordinator and segments.
+If you specify a relative path for `<target_directory>`, it is considered relative to the data directory of the master or segment.

 Greenplum Database renames each moved data file to one that reflects the original location of the file in the data directory.
 The file name format differs depending on the tablespace in which the orphaned file resides: